curl/everything-curl/protocols/network.md

 Most common protocols have default port numbers that clients and servers use.
 For example, when using the `http://example.com/index.html` URL, that URL specifies a *scheme* called `HTTP` which tells the client that it should try TCP port number 80 on the server by default.
-If you go with `HTTPS` instead, the default port number is 443.
+If the URL uses `HTTPS` instead, the default port number is 443.

 The URL can optionally provide another, custom, port number but if nothing